SIF’s Strategic Committee membership is by-invitation only and subject to renewal on an annual basis. Current members are:

 Carbon60 has developed industry-leading, tailored solutions for specific industry verticals that require secure and high-performance cloud services.
 They provide holistic IT expertise across many verticals, platforms and technologies – from secure managed hosting, to transformative hybrid clouds, to complete application lifecycle management.

 The Cities Climate Finance Leadership Alliance (CCFLA), launched at the UN Secretary-General’s Climate Summit in September 2014, is a coalition of 50 organisations actively working to catalyse and accelerate investment into low-carbon and climate-resilient infrastructure in cities and urban areas.
 CCFLA’s core value propositions include: advocacy and raising visibility; scaling-up successful financial products; growing pipelines of bankable projects; creating enabling environments; catalysing and brokering partnerships; and coordinating and manage research & knowledge

 The Alliance is coordinated through the work of a Steering Committee, a Secretariat co-coordinated by FMDV in partnership with R20, UN Environment and UN Development Program, and a range of Working Groups made up of Alliance members.

-The European Investment Project Portal (EIPP) is a multilingual online platform providing greater visibility and transparency about EU investment projects and opportunities.
+The European Investment Project Portal (EIPP), an initiative of the European Commission, is a multilingual online platform providing greater visibility and transparency about EU investment projects.
 The EIPP is a key instrument of the Investment Plan for Europe aiming to support the financing of investment projects across the EU covering all sectors of the economy.